vgonda/vgonda.github.io/blogs/2020/data-binding-random.md

 You could add this randomization logic to your view model.
 But that feels rather overkill for assigning a resource to a text view.
 I ran into this exact thing and I have a solution for you.

-Starting with the easy part, create a string array in your resource file:
+Starting with the data, create a string array in your resource file:

 ```xml
 <string-array name="event_attendees_empty">